-IV.B.1.b).(1) Fellows must be able to provide patient care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health. ^(Core) IV.B.1.b).(1).(a) Fellows must demonstrate competence in developing and executing an appropriate plan for electrodiagnosis. ^(Core) IV.B.1.b).(2) Fellows must be able to perform all medical, diagnostic, and surgical procedures considered essential for the area of practice. ^(Core) IV.B.1.b).(2).(a) Fellows must demonstrate competence in at least two of the following: IV.B.1.b).(2).(a).(i) interpretation and reporting of electroencephalography (EEG) and video EEG; ^(Detail) IV.B.1.b).(2).(a).(ii) performance, interpretation, and reporting of electromyography (EMG) and nerve conduction studies; ^(Detail) IV.B.1.b).(2).(a).(iii) interpretation of intra-operative monitoring studies; and, ^(Detail) IV.B.1.b).(2).(a).(iv) interpretation and reporting of sleep studies.
-IV.B.1.b).(2).(b) Fellows must demonstrate competence in the application of electrical, magnetic, and mechanical methods to evaluate a wide range of diseases salient to a fellow's two or more areas of clinical neurophysiology experience. ^(Core) IV.B.1.c) Medical Knowledge Fellows must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological and social- behavioral sciences, as well as the application of this knowledge to patient care. ^(Core) IV.B.1.c).(1) Fellows must demonstrate competence in their knowledge of: IV.B.1.c).(1).(a) the normal electrophysiology of the nervous system; and, ^(Core) IV.B.1.c).(1).(b) disease states involving abnormal electrophysiology of the nervous system. ^(Core)

-IV.B.1.d) Practice-based Learning and Improvement Fellows must demonstrate the ability to invest evaluate their care of patients, to appraise and

-Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning. ^(Core)

-Background and Intent: Practice-based learning and improvement is one of the defining characteristics of being a physician.
-It is the ability to investigate and evaluate the care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning.
+IV.B.1.b).(2).(a).(iv) clotting and coagulation disorders; (Core) IV.B.1.b).(2).(a).(v) advanced laparoscopic and thoracoscopic techniques; and, ^(Core) IV.B.1.b).(2).(a).(vi) care of the critically-ill infant or child, including: (Core) IV.B.1.b).(2).(a).(vi).(a) cardiopulmonary resuscitation; (Core) IV.B.1.b).(2).(a).(vi).(b) management of patients on ventilators; and, ^(Core) IV.B.1.b).(2).(a).(vi).(c) nutritional assessment and management. ^(Core) IV.B.1.c) Medical Knowledge Fellows must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological and social- behavioral sciences, as well as the application of this knowledge to patient care. ^(Core) IV.B.1.c).(1) Fellows must demonstrate competence in their knowledge of the basic principles applicable to the pediatric population of cardiothoracic surgery, gynecology, neurological surgery, orthopaedic surgery, otolaryngology, anesthesia, urology, vascular surgery, transplant surgery, and the management of burns; ^(Core) IV.B.1.c).(2) Fellows must demonstrate knowledge of the principles in the management of patients on ventilators and extracorporeal membrane oxygenation (ECMO); and, ^(Core) IV.B.1.c).(3) Fellows must demonstrate competence in their knowledge of invasive and non-invasive monitoring techniques and interpretation. ^(Core) IV.B.1.d) Practice-based Learning and Improvement Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning. ^(Core) defining characteristics of evaluate the care of patie Practice-based learning and improvement is one of the of being a physician.
+It is the ability to investigate and ents, to appraise and assimilate scientific evidence, and to itient care based on constant self-evaluation and lifelong